Global Partnerships Seedcorn Fund

 The Global Partnerships Seedcorn Fund has the following objectives:

 Support new international collaborations with the best researchers wherever they are located that will result in excellent research that is developing new knowledge that cannot be achieved by individual national research communities alone or by existing collaborations.
-For example, new collaborations may enable sharing of unique or complementary data, skills, infrastructure and field sites between UK researchers and international partners.

-Support development of long-term partnerships with international scientists that have potential to become self-sustaining beyond the life-time of the grant.
+Support development of long-term partnerships with international scientists that have potential to become self-sustaining beyond the lifetime of the grant.
 For example, through accessing new collaborative research funding opportunities.

 Pilot new collaborative research ideas with international partners or enhance existing funded research through adding an international dimension or expanding the international partners already engaged.